EDITORIAL AND FINE ART PHOTOGRAPHY

 Enjoyed looking at your work, so peaceful and serene.
 Thanks for sharing! – Christopher Jobson, editor-in-chief of Colossal

 This photographic series: Dream Cloud Images is a personal body of work that’s been inspired by moving to Palm Desert, California in 2007.
-Much preceded the move – owner and creative director of Xeno Design since the ’80s – and I’ve always taken photos, but not with this level of energy resulting in 50K photos in 9 years.
+Much preceded the move – owner and creative director of Xeno Design since the ’80s – and I’ve always taken photos, but not with this level of energy resulting in over 50K photos in 10 years.
 I offer them as editorial and fine art images available for purchase and/or rights-protected commercial reproduction.

 Most of my work is done in-camera; retouching is used mainly for detailing.
 I also have experience in digital output to a range of media: paper, fabric, vinyl wallpaper/plastic, ceramics and more.
 I’m always interested in special assignments.